ICRAR/pyprofit/README.rst

     :target: https://pypi.python.org/pypi/pyprofit

 *pyprofit* is a python wrapper for `libprofit <https://www.github.com/ICRAR/libprofit>`_.
+As such, you need to have *libprofit* installed in your system to install *pyprofit*.

 *pyprofit* is available in `PyPI <https://pypi.python.org/pypi/pyprofit>`_ and thus can be easily installed via::